33themes/ttt-crop/readme.txt

 ## Screenshots

 1. Go to Media, open the image and click on Crop Editor.
-2. Choose the image size you want and crop it.
+2. Choose the image size you want to crop.
-3. You also can crop from featured box.
+3. Crop it and click on Update Thumbnail.

 ## Installation